 At present, R&D conducts the majority of its local activities in Spain and France, while organizing and co-organizing international events in various parts of Europe and beyond.
-R&D has presently about fifteen active members based in Barcelona and France.
+R&D has presently about 30 active members based in Barcelona.
 It has created an informal network with members in more than 40 countries.

 In 2014, Research & Degrowth (R&D) firstly presented Degrowth Summer School and since then, has brought together academics, students, practitioners, artists, activists and community organizers to collectively learn and debate about topics related to degrowth and environmental justice.
 The school is organized by Research & Degrowth (R&D) and customarily took place over two weeks in Barcelona and a rural part of Catalonia.